Full engagement workflow for white-label CAM audit partners

 Time benchmarks by engagement type

-Partners who have standardized this workflow report the following time benchmarks:
+Partners who have standardized this workflow report these time benchmarks:

 First engagement at a new property: